-Bayer obtained the patent for ciprofloxacin sometime in the early 1980s and introduced the drug in 1987 both in Europe and the United States.
-Its patent expired in 2003, granting many pharmaceutical companies the opportunity to create generic equivalents, even though by then many bacteria strains had built up a resistance to ciprofloxacin.
-Bayer found a winner in Cipro, selling $1.04 billion of the drug by 1999.
-Bayer also sold the federal government 100 million Cipro tablets due to the 2001 anthrax scare at a reduced price, which still amounted to a cost of $204 per person treated over a 60-day period.
-By contrast, the typical anthrax treatment, doxycycline, costs only $12 per treatment—another huge win for Bayer.
+Bayer obtained a patent for ciprofloxacin in the early 1980s and introduced the drug in both Europe and the United States in 1987.
+The patent expired in 2003, allowing other pharmaceutical companies to create generic equivalents, which several did even though by then many bacteria strains had built up a resistance to ciprofloxacin.
+Bayer had found a winner in Cipro, selling $1.04 billion of the drug by 1999.
+Bayer also sold the federal government 100 million Cipro tablets during the 2001 anthrax scare; even at a reduced price, this still brought Bayer $204 per person treated over a 60-day period.

 Potential Side Effects Include Broken Tendons and Stevens-Johnson Syndrome

 Like many other fluoroquinolones, Cipro use correlates to muscle injuries, especially in tendons, the muscle tissue that binds muscles together.
 It also causes a horrible life-threatening skin condition known as Stevens-Johnson Syndrome.
-As of 2008, the FDA reported 262 tendon ruptures, 259 cases of tendonitis, and 274 other tendon disorders related to fluoroquinolones.
+As of 2008, the FDA had received reports of 262 tendon ruptures, 259 cases of tendonitis, and 274 other tendon disorders related to fluoroquinolones.
 Stevens-Johnson Syndrome causes its victims to develop blisters in their mucus membranes and often severe skin peeling.
 The disease’s fatality rates fall between 25% and 80%.

-Sadly the tendon problems caused by Cipro are not the results of new research.
-To the contrary, medical studies determined that existing fluoroquinolones caused muscle disorders back in the early 1970s.
+But the tendon problems caused by Cipro were not only recently discovered.
+To the contrary, medical studies had determined that existing fluoroquinolones caused muscle disorders back in the early 1970s.
 In 1995, the year before it approved Cipro, the FDA claimed it would require all fluoroquinolone manufacturers to update their packaging to include warnings about tendon rupture.

 The process of demanding compensation for the harm you’ve suffered can be complicated, even if it doesn’t seem fair that you should have to go through even more trouble to be made whole again.
-The Cipro lawyers at the Rottenstein Law Group believe that obtaining legal satisfaction from those who harmed you shouldn’t require more hardship.
+The lawyers at the Rottenstein Law Group believe that obtaining legal satisfaction from those who harmed you shouldn’t require more hardship.
 That’s why we do everything we can to streamline the process, and we will file a Cipro lawsuit on your behalf if necessary.
-RLG will also keep you up to date on any Cipro class action lawsuits, FDA Cipro warnings, and Cipro FDA recall announcements.

 If you have taken Cipro and believe it harmed you, contact RLG today.